awsdocs/amazon-elasticache-docs/doc_source/memcache/ParameterGroups.Modifying.md

-# Modifying a Parameter Group<a name="ParameterGroups.Modifying"></a>
+# Modifying a parameter group<a name="ParameterGroups.Modifying"></a>

 **Important**
 You cannot modify any default parameter group\.

 You can modify some parameter values in a parameter group\.
 These parameter values are applied to clusters associated with the parameter group\.
-For more information on when a parameter value change is applied to a parameter group, see [Memcached Specific Parameters](ParameterGroups.Memcached.md)\.
+For more information on when a parameter value change is applied to a parameter group, see [Memcached specific parameters](ParameterGroups.Memcached.md)\.

-## Modifying a Parameter Group \(Console\)<a name="ParameterGroups.Modifying.CON"></a>
+## Modifying a parameter group \(Console\)<a name="ParameterGroups.Modifying.CON"></a>

 The following procedure shows how to change the `binding_protocol` parameter's value using the ElastiCache console\.
 You would use the same procedure to change the value of any parameter\.